 Activities in the Center

-Tong-nyi Nying-je Ling has many activities every day, presenting and practicing the Dharma in many ways.
-Our main regular activities consist of mindfulness meditation on Tuesdays, which attracts more and more people, even sometimes too many for the limited size of the gompa!
-Thursdays we have the Discovering Buddhism program, also being attended by many people.
-These are the regular programs taught by our resident teacher, Stephan Pende, but we also have some experienced students who lead the traditional practices such as pujas and introductory FPMT courses.
-We also host many weekend courses with visiting teachers, including Ven.
-Robina Courtin, Ven.
-Rita Riniker, Ven.
-Paula Chichester, Alan Wallace and Rob Preece.
-By having this variety of activities, Tong-nyi Nying-je Ling tries to hold several different gateways open for introducing people to the Dharma while still offering more advanced courses for experienced students.
+The center has activities most days, presenting and practicing the Dharma in many ways, including classes on meditation and Tibetan Buddhism.
+These are the regular programs taught mainly by various teachers and experienced students.
+We also lead the traditional Buddhist practices such as pujas as well as introductory FPMT courses.
+We also host many weekend courses with visiting teachers.
+By having this variety of activities, the center tries to hold several different gateways open for introducing people to the Dharma while still offering more advanced courses for experienced students.

 The Value of Volunteers